cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filesystem/metadata.md

 Copies all Metadata Template AVUs from the data item with the ID given in the URL to other data items with the IDs sent in the request body.

-__URL Path__: /secured/filesystem/:data-id/template-avus/copy
+__URL Path__: /secured/filesystem/{data-id}/template-avus/copy

 __HTTP Method__: POST

+__Delegates to metadata__: `POST /filesystem/entry/{data-id}/avus/copy`

 __Error Codes__: ERR_NOT_READABLE, ERR_NOT_WRITEABLE, ERR_DOES_NOT_EXIST, ERR_NOT_A_USER, ERR_BAD_OR_MISSING_FIELD, ERR_NOT_UNIQUE

 __Request Query Parameters__:

 * proxyToken - A valid CAS ticket.
-* force - Omitting this parameter, or setting its value to anything other than "true", will cause this endpoint to validate that none of the given "destination_ids" already have Metadata Template AVUs set with any of the attributes found in any of the Metadata Template AVUs associated with the source "data-id", otherwise an ERR_NOT_UNIQUE error is returned.
+* force - This endpoint forwards requests to the corresponding metadata service endpoint.
+          Please see the metadata documentation for more information.

 __Request Body__: